SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    await <#expression#>

-The value of a ``await`` expression is the value of the *expression*.
+The value of an ``await`` expression is the value of the *expression*.

 An ``await`` expression can appear only within an asynchronous context, such as the body of an ``async`` function.
-It can't appear in the body of a ``defer`` statement, or in an autoclosure of non-asynchronous function type.
+It can't appear in the body of a ``defer`` statement, or in an autoclosure of synchronous function type.

 ◊ revisit autoclosure bit above --- can I make that a natural consequence ◊ of how I describe the rules around async and closures?

 ◊ execution of the current task pauses until the asynchronous operation completes

-An expression marked with ``await`` is sometimes called a *suspension point*.
+An expression marked with ``await`` is called a *potential suspension point*.
+Execution of an asynchronous function can be suspended at each expression that's marked with ``await``.
+..
+XXX this might be a good place to call out the fact that you need to preserve/restore invariants at suspension points that you may have broken while updating state in between

 When the expression on the left-hand side of a binary operator is marked with the ``await`` operator,